Nanolx/NanoDroid/doc/Installation.md

 ## Parallel Installations

-Since the microG and F-Droid packages are subsets of the Full NanoDroid package, they can't be installed alongside.
+Given that **microG** and **F-Droid** packages are subsets of the **Full NanoDroid** package, they can't be installed alongside.

-The microG and F-Droid packages however can be installed in parallel, as they complement each other.
+The **microG** and **F-Droid** packages can however be installed in parallel, as they complement each other.

-## Installation on Stock ROM without GApps, custom ROM with/without OpenGApps
+## Installation on Stock/custom ROM without GApps/OpenGApps

-OpenGApps and GApps-less ROMs don't need further measurements, the Installer takes care of required steps.
+OpenGApps and GApps-less ROMs don't need further manual steps, the Installer takes care of required steps.

 * perform full wipe (/system, /data, /cache, Dalvik/ART cache)
   * recommended, but not required